AllianceSoftware/alliance-platform-py/packages/ap-audit/docs/usage.rst

     def track_login(sender, user, **kwargs):
         create_audit_event(user, "LOGIN")

-Any audit events that occur within a non-GET request will automatically be wrapped in pghistory :external:class:`~pghistory.context`. :code:`GET` requests shouldn't generally modify anything and so the default :class:`~alliance_platform.audit.middleware.AuditMiddleware` doesn't wrap these in :code:`context`.
+Any audit events that occur within a non-GET request will automatically be wrapped in pghistory :external:py:class:`~pghistory.context`. :code:`GET` requests shouldn't generally modify anything and so the default :class:`~alliance_platform.audit.middleware.AuditMiddleware` doesn't wrap these in :code:`context`.
 You can do it manually however: